Bfas237/Master-Alert-Boxes/README.md

 - License: GPLv3 or later
 - License URI: http://www.gnu.org/licenses/gpl-3.0.html

-WP Master Alert Boxes is the most elegant and dynamic alert boxes for your WordPress site.
+Master Alert Boxes is the most elegant and dynamic alert boxes for your WordPress site.
 Try it once, use it forever.

 == Description ==

-WP Master Alert Boxes is the most elegant and dynamic alert boxes for your WordPress site.
+Master Alert Boxes is the most elegant and dynamic alert boxes for your WordPress site.
 Try it once, use it forever.

 == Features ==